 There's always a reason to party and Easter Weekend is no exception!
-DJs spin the best in techno, house and electro at the Awakenings Easter Special at the Westergasfabriek.
-Or alternatively, dance the weekend away at DGTL Festival which usually takes place at NDSM Wharf over Easter weekend.
+Dance the weekend away at DGTL Festival which takes place at NDSM Wharf over Easter weekend.
 Search the agenda for more Easter Weekend events in Amsterdam.

 Find an Easter church service

 A number of churches in Amsterdam conduct English services for both visitors and international residents, especially during Easter and Christmas.
 Have a look at the overview of English services in Amsterdam if you’d like to attend an Easter service.

 Go shopping or sightseeing at these museums and shops open for Easter

 The majority of Amsterdam’s museums and attractions are open during the Easter holidays.
 In the city centre most shops will be open, but they may close earlier than usual.
 If you would like to visit a specific attraction or shop, please confirm the opening times with each individual location.

 Arguably one of the Netherlands' most stunning medieval castles, Amsterdam Castle Muiderslot looks like something straight from a Disney classic.
 Based in the fortified town of Muiden, the castle's drawbridge, towers, moat and battlements are sure to wow the kids, the big kids and – well – anyone really!
 Boasting beautiful gardens, a range of tours, a falconry and kids’ treasure hunts, this magical fortress has something for all during Easter.

 Enjoy an Easter picnic at a picturesque park